Ambivalence (Neon Genesis Evangelion): Reception

 "Ambivalence" was first broadcast on January 31, 1996, and drew a 9.6% audience share on Japanese television.
 In 1996, it ranked sixteenth among the best anime episodes of the Anime Grand Prix, a large annual poll made by Animage.
 In July 2020, Comic Book Resources reported an 8.9/10 rating for the episode on IMDb, making it second among the highest-rated Evangelion episodes.
-Merchandise based on the episode, including a line of official tee-shirts, has been released.
+Merchandise based on the episode, including a line of official T-shirts, has been released.

 "Ambivalence" proved controversial.
 According to Nikkei Business Publications, and the writers Kazuhisa Fujie and Martin Foster, the depiction of violence was criticized as being "unsuitable on an anime show that is viewed by children".
 Kenneth Lee of Anime News Network, in a review of the series, criticized the script and characterizations in this part of the series.
 Lee noted there is a similarity between Gendo's and Shinji's stubbornnesses; Shinji is willing to die for his beliefs and is nearly killed by Toji's Eva; despite these "frightening and interesting" parallels between the characters, according to Lee, these parallels remain "inconclusive".
 Akio Nagatomi of The Anime Café criticized the script, which he said has "more holes than Swiss cheese".
 Nagatomi criticized the decision to reveal the identity of Eva-03's pilot at the end and Eva-03's airlift "plain idiotic" symbolism.
 Despite this, Nagatomi praised Kotono Mitsuishi's performance as Misato and the direction, saying: "It's tight, it's suspenseful, and it's very disturbing to watch".